microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 We're going to be using that system a little differently here.
 Instead of using a GUID to represent a single _Class_, we're going to use the GUID to uniquely identify _content processes_.
-Each content process will recieve a unique GUID when it is created, and it will register as the server for that GUID.
+Each content process will receive a unique GUID when it is created, and it will register as the server for that GUID.
 Then, any window process will be able to connect to that specific content process strictly by GUID.
 Because each GUID is unique to each content process, any time any